danosaur98/clarity-magic-8-ball/readme.md

 ## Usage

-The contract uses one main methods: `get-eight-ball-decision-at`.
+The contract uses one main method: `get-eight-ball-decision-at`.

 ### `get-eight-ball-decision-at`